EdWatson2002/Modelling-and-Numerics-assignments/README.md

 # Modelling-and-Numerics-assignments
-Assignments I produced for the Differential Equations: Modelling and Numerics Module
+Assignments I produced for the Differential Equations: Modelling and Numerics module